The Moneyplanting Program on Employee Financial Wellness

-Our financial wellness programs are brutally honest and unbiased.
+Our financial wellness programs are impartial and unbiased.
 There are no products to push, no commissions to earn.
 The program’s only source of revenue, is the program itself.

 THE ABSTRACT, BIG PICTURE THINKING APPROACH

 A usual approach to finances involves exercises in budgeting, book-keeping, planning, and pouring over spreadsheets of data.
-But this approach only worsens the learning barrier and increases the stigma associated with financial education.
+But this approach only worsens the learning barrier and increases the stigma associated with financial literacy.

-Our program focuses on fundamentals, and a big picture approach to finances.
+Our program focuses on fundamentals and a big picture approach to finances.
 This makes that first step, surprisingly pain free.

 STORYTELLING BROUGHT TO FINANCES